 Electronics Science Education and Utter Confusion

-I wired the circuit above a couple of weeks ago ago and I was challenged by various readers as to what was happening and why they thought I’d got it wrong.
+The circuit as can be seen by the battery holders has current flowing in both directions in the same wire.
+I wired it a couple of weeks ago ago and I was challenged by various readers as to what was happening and why they thought I’d got it wrong.
 I checked and it appears the circuit, according to mainstream theory is impossible – but it works.
 So I came-up with the new arrangement below:Above we have an alternative configuration for the benefit of the sceptics among us.
 The reader will note that we now have four circuits, any three of them using the same wires with four voltages all moving in opposite directions simultaneously.
 I checked the circuit with a compass needle and there is no magnetism in the crossed wires.

 Below we have the circuit wired-up and working.
 The voltages are, as is obvious, 1.5v 3.v 4.5v and 6volts, the bulbs are 6v filament type.
 Each bulb and battery is sharing a circuit with two others and so we have three circuits of various voltage and polarity using the same wire.
 (This is best seen in the diagram above) There is current moving in the crossed wires in both directions and with different voltages simultaneously.
 Each bulb and battery shares a circuit with the others.
 The polarity can be seen by the wires from the batteries.
 I challenge readers to give me an explanation in terms of scientific or any other theory as to how electrons move in both directions when they are negatively charged and strongly repelling each other?
 I challenge them to tell me in terms of modern electrical theory what is going-on in the crossed wires?

 Note: What looks like a white wire bottom left is washout effect from the bright bulb.
 I had no white wire at the time and the circuit is exactly as is the diagram above it.